jSoboil/jSoboil.github.io/rambles.md

 <img src="img/SCwR_book.png" width="210" height="320" align="right" />

 After my first post on the basic properties of numbers, I thought I'd delve into some basic simulation techniques that can be useful for health economic decision modelling.
-In conjunction with Spivak's '*Calculus*', I am also working through M. Rizzo's '*Statistical Computing with R*', which showcases basic to advanced simulation methods for statistical computing.
-For example, one of the most basic methods for generating random variables is called the 'Inverse Transform method'.
+In conjunction with Spivak's 'Calculus', I am working through M. Rizzo's '[Statistical Computing with R](https://www.amazon.com/Statistical-Computing-Second-Chapman-Hall/dp/1466553324)', which showcases basic to advanced simulation methods for statistical computing.
+For example, one of the most basic methods for generating random variables is called the '[Inverse Transform](https://en.wikipedia.org/wiki/Inverse_transform_sampling)' method.

 The inverse transform method for generating random variables is based on the following well-know result.
 If $$X$$ is a continuous random variable with cumulative density function (cdf) $$F_X(x)$$, then $$U = F_X(x) \sim Uniform(0, 1)$$.
 The inverse transform method then applies the [probability integral transformation](https://en.wikipedia.org/wiki/Probability_integral_transform), where the inverse transformation is defined as